Being underweight is not good for your health. Find out what you can do if you're concerned about yourself or someone else.

 - Eating some beans, pulses, fish, eggs, meat and other protein.
-Aim for two portions of fish every week – one of which should be oily, such as salmon or mackerel.
+Aim for 2 portions of fish every week – 1 of which should be oily, such as salmon or mackerel.

 - Choosing unsaturated oils and spreads, such as sunflower or rapeseed, and eating them in small amounts.

 - Drinking plenty of fluids.
-The government recommends 6-8 cups/glasses a day.
+The government recommends 6 to 8 glasses a day.
 But try not to have drinks just before meals to avoid feeling too full to eat.

-Try to choose a variety of different foods from the five main food groups.
+Try to choose a variety of different foods from the 5 main food groups.
 Learn more about these food groups and how they form part of a healthy diet.

 However, it's important to remember that the Eatwell Guide is aimed at the general population.
-For those who need more specialised nutrition advice, consult your GP or a registered dietitian.
+For those who need more specialised nutrition advice, consult a GP or a registered dietitian.

-If you don't eat meat, find out how to have a healthy vegetarian diet.
+If you do not eat meat, find out how to have a healthy vegetarian diet.